An Image Registration Model in Electron Backscatter Diffraction: Introduction

 \section{Introduction}

-Variational optical flow methods for estimating the displacement between image frames go back to Horn and Schunck \cite{HS81}.
-Meanwhile, there exists a vast number of refinements and extensions of their approach and we refer to \cite{BPS14} for a comprehensive overview.
-In particular, optical flow models with priors containing higher order derivatives of the displacement field were successfully used, e.g., in \cite{HK14,RBP14,TPCB08,YSM07,YSS07}.
+Variational methods for estimating the displacement between image frames go back to Horn and Schunck \cite{HS81}.
+Meanwhile, there exists a vast number of refinements and extensions of their approach and we refer to \cite{BPS14,WBTN2006} for an overview.
+In particular, models with priors containing higher order derivatives of the displacement field were successfully used, e.g., in \cite{HK14,RBP14,TPCB08,YSM07,YSS07}.
 In material science, such models were applied for the strain analysis in materials \cite{BaBeEiFiSchSt19,HS2021,HWSSD13}, where they appear to be more sensitive to abrupt changes in the displacement field than correlation based methods used in state-of-the-art software packages such as \cite{BlAdAn15,VEDDAC,VIC}.
 While optical flow models with a linearized data term as described above are mainly convex, nonconvex models have to be solved in registration \cite{Mod2004,BookMo09}, large deformation diffeomorphic metric mapping \cite{BMTY2005} or metamorphosis \cite{younes2010shapes}.

 Nowadays, modern image acquisition techniques can not only produce gray-valued and RGB images, but also images with values in nonlinear spaces.
 Typical examples are diffusion tensor magnetic resonance tomography (DT-MRI), where the image values are symmetric positive definite matrices, and electron backscatter diffraction (EBSD), where the image values are from a certain quotient space of the rotation group $\SO(3)$.
 Recently, the metamorphosis approach of Trouv\'e and Younes \cite{TY2005b} in its path discrete form introduced by Berkels et al.~\cite{BER15}, see also \cite{RW2015}, was generalized to manifold-valued images in \cite{NPS2018} with a mathematically sound theory for Hadamard manifolds in \cite{ENR2020}.
 However, the usual ,,gray-value constancy assumption'' from videos does not carry over to the manifold-valued setting.
 Instead, for image sequences whose values contain directional information the data has to also be transformed spatially.
 For DT-MRI images, the appropriate handling of orientations was addressed in, e.g., \cite{APBG2001,AG2000,CMMWY2006,Yeo2009}.
-According to the so-called finite strain reorientation strategy \cite{APBG2001}, the rotation component in the polar decomposition of the Jacobian of the spatial transformation is used to re-orientate the tensors.